July 18, 2024 tips for caring for an orchid indoors

 Pruning and Maintenance

-Regular maintenance will keep your orchid healthy and also encourage blooming.
+Proper maintenance will keep your orchid healthy and also helps with it’s blooming.

-• Pruning: After flowering, cut the flower spike just above the node (a swollen bump on the spike) to encourage a new spike.
+• Pruning: After flowering cut the flower spike just above the node (a little, raised bump on the spike) to encourage a new spike.

-• Cleaning: Wipe leaves with a damp cloth to remove dust and pests.
+• Cleaning: Wipe the leaves with a damp cloth to remove any dust or pests.

-• Staking: Use stakes to support flower spikes and keep them upright.
+• Staking: Use stakes to support the spikes and to knee them upright.

 Pest and Disease Management

-Orchids can fall victim to pests and diseases.
-If you’re vigilance though and give them proper care you can keep these issues at bay.
+Orchids can be affected by pests and diseases.
+If you’re careful, keep a close watch and give them the right care you can keep these sorts of issues at bay.

 Common Pests